← Back to all foods

 • Infuse olive oil with fresh basil for a simple finishing drizzle

 Store fresh basil at room temperature with stems in water, like a bouquet.
-Refrigeration causes leaves to blacken quickly.
+Refrigeration causes leaves to blacken quickly, so it is usually better on the counter than in the fridge.
 Use within 5-7 days.
-Dried basil retains some flavor but loses most aromatic volatile compounds.
-Growing basil at home is easy and provides the freshest option.
+Dried basil retains some flavor but loses much of the fresh aroma that makes basil distinctive.
+Growing basil at home is one of the easiest ways to keep it on hand.

 FAQ